 Many times I have been asked whether I can optimise an existing website built by another designer or built by the client themselves using an on-line design tool.

 When I get such a request I look at the site and try and figure out what keywords have been used.
 Sometimes it is obvious and sometimes it becomes apparent that no optimisation has been done at all.
 Either that or the optimisation has been done for keywords that are not really what customers are looking for when they do a search.

 It is important to understand from Google's own data, what people are typing in when they are doing a search for your business and also to plan for what pages are going to be required to address those searches as you can't simply stuff a single page with lots of keywords.

-Obviously, you have in mind the sort of customers you want to attract for your business or service but do you know how they might set about finding you in a search engine.
-What are the keywords that people may enter in local searches for your product or service?
-Some of the obvious keywords may be highly competitive and you will find it very hard to compete with the big players.
-A better small business SEO strategy may be to optimise for a less obvious keyword or string of words.
+When you start out thinking about having a website built, you probably have in mind the sort of customers you want to attract for your business or service but do you know how they might set about finding you in a search engine?
+What are the keywords or keyword phrases that people may enter in a search engine for your product or service?
+Some of the more obvious keywords may be highly competitive and you will find it very hard to compete with the big players.
+A better SEO strategy may be to optimise for a less obvious keyword or string of words.

 Let's say you have a business in York making cupcakes and you want to target customers within easy driving distance of your business so that you can deliver your wonderful cakes to them.
 Starting with a keyword phrase of 'cupcakes York' I will look at what actual local searches people are entering on Google in order to find cupcakes in the York area.
 These may mention 'delivery' or 'weddings' or all sorts of things.